 - 1. Keyless Ignition Key Pad

 - 2. Belly Ballast (rear ballast tank on Ski models)

 - 3. Port Ballast Not applicable

 - 4. Starboard Ballast Not applicable

-- 5. Shower Pump
+- 5. 12 Volt Accessory

 - 6. Heater Fan

 - 7. Courtesy Lights / Docking Lights

 - 8. Navigation Lights / Anchor Light

 - 9. Bilge Pump(s)

 - 10. Engine Compartment / Bilge Area Blower

 - 11. Horn

 - 12. System Indicator Light

 - 13. Ignition Indicator Light

 If your boat is not equipped with the features on the Ignition and Switch Panel Switch buttons, the button will not have a function.
-A full description of the key pad keys and switch buttons and their functions is discussed in Section 4.
+A full description of the key pad keys and switch buttons and their functions is discussed in Section 4, Dash Pod - Limited or Team, Switches.